Robotli89/ChinesePoems/README.md

 # ChinesePoems
-A website that displays Chinese Poems.
+A website with the design principle of simplicity and the goal of displaying Chinese Poems to anyone interested.